Xixiao007/blog.xixiao.info/z-about-xi-xiao.md

 ---
 layout: page
-title: About Xi Xiao
+title: About Author
 ---

-###Something About Me
+###Xi Xiao
 Xi is a Chinese living in Finland for 10+ years.
+He aims to become a qualified software engineer with JavaScript and docker specialties.
+I maintain two blogs:
+- [dockertechie.com](dockertechie.com) - a docker technology dedicated blog
+- [blog.xixiao.info](blog.xixiao.info) - other topics: IT, books, studies, etc.
+- about to start a JavaScript programming language dedicated blog when hands free

 ###Current Life Goal
 - Firstly, I am eager to be a good father and a good husband that my families could unconditionally count on